jnvm/manowar/readme.md

 var {cc,requestLogger}=require("manowar")({
         //option:default
-        ellipsize:true //cut off log lines once they exceed window width ,forceRequestKillAfter:10000//kill requests that take longer than this many millisecond ,logEachReq:(req,res)=>false //a fxn for you to customize the incoming request log.
+        ellipsize:true //cut off log lines once they exceed window width ,forceRequestKillAfter:10000//kill requests that take longer than this many milliseconds.
+Falsy = never.
+        ,logEachReq:(req,res)=>false //a fxn for you to customize the incoming request log.
 Return false to defer to plugin default
         ,overrideIconsWith:"" //some displays don't correctly space icons & break the line display.
 Override them here ,cc:{//any custom logging shortcuts you'd like.